 By analyzing hundreds of thousands of pictures—“potentially instantaneously”—Van Berkel can glean important information, such as traffic patterns or changes to a landscape over time, which can be used to respond more quickly to issues.

 “For instance, if the photos show that people sharing photos on social media are getting too close to wildlife, we might be able to work with park managers to change the design of the park so that we limit disturbances to wildlife,” Van Berkel explained.
-“Another example is that frequent photos of wildlife encounters on a particular hiking trail can be used to limit how many people hike on particular trails.”
+“Another example is that frequent photos of wildlife encounters on hiking trails can be used to limit how many people hike on those particular trails.”

 The end goal, said Van Berkel, is to translate that information for policymakers, who can then use it to make informed decisions about keeping these valued places—and society at large—more sustainable and resilient.